 Marcus A. Volz – Market & Search Intelligence Advisor

-Competitive reality is not a ranking problem.
-It is about whether market structures, trust, and meaning are already occupied — and what that means for your positioning in concrete terms.
+Competitive reality is not only a ranking problem.
+It is about whether trust, terminology, distribution, source credibility and meaning are already occupied — and what that means for positioning.

-How markets and brands are understood by AI systems
+How markets and brands are understood before contact

-In international markets, a company must be visible in the places where buyers, consultants and AI systems validate suppliers before direct contact.
+In international markets, a company must be visible in the places where buyers, consultants, analysts and AI systems validate suppliers before direct contact.
 That includes Google, LinkedIn, specialist directories, trade media, partner ecosystems and machine-readable source signals.

 What I analyse